-Miley Cyrus and all the twerking (for those in need of a catch up read this), black-faced and red-faced models in Dutch Vogue, the historical representation of women of color and the whiteness of the wedding industry: these were just a few things on the agenda of the first Redmond Summer Event this year.
+In the Netherlands, white feminists have expressed concern when it comes to thin models, the use of Photoshop to alter body sizes, and the pervasive influence of the fashion industry on young girls but they have also failed to address the whiteness of the dominant beauty ideal.
+Miley Cyrus and all the twerking, the black-faced and red-faced models in Dutch Vogue, the historical representation of women of color and the whiteness of the wedding industry: these were just a few things on the agenda of the first Redmond Summer Event this year.
 Redmond is an Amsterdam-based intersectional feminist media collective that I am part of.
 We thought it was time to have a real conversation about beauty ideals, whiteness, race and cultural appropriation.
-In the Netherlands, white feminists have expressed concern when it comes to thin models, the use of Photoshop to alter body sizes, and the pervasive influence of the fashion industry on young girls but they have also failed to address the whiteness of the dominant beauty ideal.

-For the debate, Redmond invited five women of color (Patricia Kaersenhout and — in the picture above, from left to right — Kim Dankoor, Simone Zeefuik, Tessa Boerman, Bel Parnell-Berry) to listen to their perspectives on the dominant white beauty ideal.
+For the debate, Redmond invited five women of color — Patricia Kaersenhout and Kim Dankoor, Simone Zeefuik, Tessa Boerman and Bel Parnell-Berry — to listen to their perspectives on the dominant white beauty ideal.
 Why does the whiteness of this beauty ideal need to be addressed?
 Redmond asked how these women of color deal with dominant beauty ideals in their daily lives and in their work as artists, academics, journalists and activists.
 The panel shared their visions and ideas with the audience.
 We will not bore you with too many details but we thought it would be nice to introduce some of the ideas these artists and activists are negotiating in the Netherlands.

-Patricia Kaersenhout, a Dutch artist with Surinamese roots, looks at the representation of women of color in relation to racism, sexism and the legacies of slavery and colonialism in her work.
-She spoke with us about the historical neglect of black women but also current representations of women of color.
+In her work, Patricia Kaersenhout, a Dutch artist with Surinamese roots, looks at the representation of women of color in relation to racism, sexism and the legacies of slavery and colonialism.
+At Redmond, she spoke with us about the historical neglect of black women but also current representations of women of color.
 Kaersenhout stressed the need for counter images, images of women of color that are not stereotypical.
 Inspired by the book Ain’t I A Woman by bell hooks, she created the series, ‘what you don’t see is what you won’t get’.
 She also showed some of the images from her series, ‘your history makes me so horny’ made on fabric.
 They speak to the sexualization of the black body and raise questions about desire, objectification and the neglect of the female black body: